Code-Institute-Submissions/Milestone-Project-47/README.md

 Below are user stories that were made so that I have a vision for my project:

-I want the site to be easy to use and be as clear as possible
+As a new user, I want the site to be easy to use and be as clear as possible

-I want to know more about what cities in Morocco have to offer.
+As a potential customer, I want to know more about what cities in Morocco have to offer.

-I want to see a map showing what hotels I can stay at, restaurants I can eat at and places I can visit.
+As a potential vistor to Morocco, I want to see a map showing what hotels I can stay at, restaurants I can eat at and places I can visit.

-I want to see images of what the cities in Morocco look like.
+As a user, I want to see images of what the cities in Morocco look like.

-I would like to register my interest in visiting Morocco.
+As a interested user, I would like to register my interest in visiting Morocco.

 #### Strategy
 My plan for the site was to create somewhere where they would learn more about what Morocco has to offer and to see what they can do in cities like Marrakech.